PlanterApp/planter_blog/content/posts/guide-to-growing-gooseberries/index.md

 ### **Finding seeds**

-It’s easiest to plant Gooseberry’s via cuttings, however, they can be bought from most gardening stores in colder climates.
-For more tropical areas, I’d advise checking online, as you may need to go to a more specialised nursery.
+It’s easiest to plant Gooseberries via cuttings, however, they can be bought from most gardening stores in colder climates.
+For more tropical areas, I’d advise checking online, as you may need to go to a more specialized nursery.

 ### **Planting**